 How to make a chicken saddle or a hen apron

-Of course you can always buy a few, here is a link to a set of 5.
-However you can also do it the DIY way download a PDF sewing pattern from etsy, and make them for super cheap.
-That’s my kind of thing, money-saving and problem solving all in one!
-Heck that way you can dress your chickens up any ol’ way you want.
-However when you have kids who want to help pick out some material you will get some Ninja Turtle, Star Wars and My Little Pony chicken saddles.
+You can always buy a few if DIY and sewing is not your thing.
+However, you can also do fun little chicken saddle DIY!
+Check out this chicken saddle pattern its an easy PDF sewing pattern from Etsy, and make them for super cheap.
+That’s my kind of thing, money-saving, and problem-solving all in one!
+Heck, that way you can dress your chickens up any ol’ way you want.
+Me I have kids who want to help pick out some material you will get some Ninja Turtle, Star Wars, and My Little Pony chicken saddles.
 Not quite the country chic look one might imagine on their beautiful free-range hens, but heck it still works.

-So maybe you are a frugalista like myself, Or maybe you prefer to just buy some.
+Maybe you are a frugalista like myself, or maybe you prefer to just buy some.
 But a chicken saddle or hen apron comes in very handy at protecting your beautiful flock from feather damage.

-So maybe you are thinking I spoil my chickens, and maybe I do.
-The lady at the material store certainly thought I was nuts!
-Hey it’s true, they get treated like royalty around here, and rightfully so.
-They clean up kitchen scraps and bugs, they help produce fertilizer, they help turn the compost and they keep us in high quality eggs.
+Do I spoil my chickens?
+Guilty…maybe I do.
+They are farmyard royalty.
+They clean up kitchen scraps and bugs, they help produce fertilizer, they help turn the compost and they keep us in high-quality eggs.
 So if my girls need a few chicken saddles to keep their feathers beautiful, that’s what they’ll get.
-But it’s not only for looks, if their exposed backs get wounds or punctured by rooster claws and infection can start or the flock could start pecking at them.
-So the route of better safe than sorry♡♡♡

 Comment, Share and Enjoy